- Information and Communications Technology Policy

 - Science, Technology, and Innovation Policy

 Paul M.A.
-Baker, Ph.D., is the Senior Director, Research and Strategic Innovation at the Center for Advanced Communications Policy (CACP), and Principal Research Scientist with the School of Public Policy.
-Baker also holds an appointment as Adjunct Professor, Centre for Disability Law & Policy at the National University of Ireland, Galway.
+Baker, Ph.D., is the Senior Director, Research and Strategic Innovation at the Center for Advanced Communications Policy (CACP), and Interim Chief Operating Officer, Center for the Development and Application of Internet of Things Technologies (CDAIT).
+He is also a Principal Research Scientist with the School of Public Policy.
 Previously he was the Associate Director of the Center for 21st Century Universities (C21U).
-Recent research projects include innovation driven workforce development, mapping innovation networks in higher education, education policy evaluation and implementation of accessible technologies.
+Aside from exploring the diffusion innovation and policy in IoT, recent research projects include innovation driven workforce development, mapping the role of intermediaries in innovation networks, usability of voting technologies, implementation of accessible technologies.
 His work in policy studies include barriers to the adoption of wireless technologies by people with disabilities, teleworking and people with disabilities; social media innovation, online collaboration and virtual communities.
 He is also involved in international policy research and collaborative policy networks, especially as it relates to issues of technology and usability policy, workforce development and innovation diffusion.

 Baker holds a Ph.D. in Public Policy from George Mason University, a Master’s degree in Theological Studies from Emory University, M.P. in Urban Planning from the University of Virginia, and an M.A. in International Commerce and Policy from George Mason University.
 He has served on a variety of national boards and panels, and as a grant proposal reviewer for U.S. Department of Education, the Academy of Finland, the Israel Science Foundation, and the NTIA, US Department of Commerce.
 He serves also on editorial boards and as a reviewer for 15 journals.
 His co-edited (with Jarice Hanson and Jeremy Hunsinger) volume, “The Unconnected: Social Justice, Participation, and Engagement in the Information Society” was published in 2013.